 The following DL limits are based on cost of attendance and cumulative credits earned:

-*Graduate students are only eligible to receive the Federal Direct Unsubsidized loan.
+*Graduate students are considered independent and are only eligible to receive the Federal Direct Unsubsidized loan.

 Application Instructions for First-time Direct Stafford Loan Borrowers